 The European Union traces its history to European Coal and Steel Community (ECSC) and European Economic Community (EEC).
 It was first proposed as a way to prevent further war between France and Germany.
 ECSC was formally established by the Treaty of Paris in 1951 and it was signed by France, West Germany, Belgium, Luxembourg and the Netherlands.
 Between these states the ECSC would create a common market for coal and steel.
 The union have grown from its original 6 member states to 28 member states.
 EU policies aim to ensure the free movement of people, goods, services, and capital.
 A monetary union, the eurozone, was established in 1999 and is currently composed of 19 member states with Euro as the currency.
 With a combined population of over 500 million inhabitants, in 2010 the EU generated an estimated 26% of the global economy.

 The Schengen area consists of most European countries that have implemented the Schengen Agreement.
 The Schengen area operates very much like a single state for international travel with border controls for those travelling in and out of the area, but with no internal border controls.
 All member states of the European union, except United Kingdom and Ireland, and non-member states such as Norway and Iceland have signed this agreement.
 Tourists benefit from this because they get the Schengen Visa.
 This has made travelling between its member countries much easier and less bureaucratic.
 Travelling on a Schengen Visa means that the visa holder can travel to any (or all) member countries using one single visa, avoiding the hassle and expense of obtaining individual visas for each country.
 The Schengen visa is a “visitor visa” and it is issued to citizens of countries who are required to obtain a visa before entering Europe.
 Upon the issuance of the visa, the visa holder is allowed to enter all member countries and travel freely throughout the Schengen area.
-A Schengen visa allows the holder to travel freely within the Schengen countries for a maximum stay of up to 90 days in a 6 month period.
-Travel in the Schengen zone is an informative article which provides additional information.
+A Schengen visa allows the holder to travel freely within the Schengen countries for a maximum stay of up to 90 days in a 6-month period.

 European geography and geology